OneDrive/onedrive-api-docs/docs/rest-api/api/permission_delete.md

 author: rgregg
 ms.author: rgregg
 ms.date: 09/10/2017
-title: Remove access to an item - OneDrive API
+title: Remove access to an item
 ---
 # Delete a sharing permission from a file or folder